Financial services guide

 We earn between 0% and 30% of the base premium you pay.
 We also charge you a fee for our services.

-We do not often pay any commissions, fees or benefits to others who refer you to us or refer us to an insurer.
+We may pay commissions, fees or benefits to others who refer you to us or refer us to an insurer.
 If we do, we will pay commissions to those people out of our commission or fees (not in addition to those amounts).

 During the course of our business we may receive non-monetary remuneration from insurers, underwriters or third parties.
 This may include but is not limited to; access to technology platforms and I.T. support, education and training, event sponsorship, and marketing assistance.
 We will not accept any non-monetary remuneration where doing so could reasonably be expected to influence the advice we provide to you.